 Failure of firms to comply with GMP regulations can result in very serious consequences including recall, seizure, fines, and even jail time.

-Managing API’s is also very important.
+Managing API’s is also very important in medical laboratory design.
 Active Pharmaceutical Ingredients are the part of a pharmaceutical drug that is biologically active.
 The welfare of operatives must be taken into account and adequate ventilation and extraction provided with fume cupboards.

 Also, the potential environmental impacts of active pharmaceutical ingredients (APIs) in wastewater from manufacturing operations must be looked into and suitable plumbing and drainage monitoring systems put in place.